Find the Best Ranges, Ovens and Stoves

 - Temperature probes: Some cooking appliances contain built-in temperature probes, allowing users to check the progress of meat or other recipes without having to buy a separate thermometer.
 The most advanced units can utilize the data from the temperature probe to automatically adjust heat levels.

-- Network integration: Cooking appliances can be integrated into a user's Internet network to offer features like adjusting temperature from a smartphone or setting a cooking timer from a desktop computer.
+- Network integration: Smart cooking appliances, including smart stoves, smart ovens and smart ranges, can be integrated into a user's Wi-Fi network to offer features like adjusting temperature from a smartphone or setting a cooking timer from a desktop computer.

 - Software features: As cooking appliances continue to adopt the tenets of a "smart home," a variety of software features might be included.
 Such features can range from setting automatic "appointments" to clean the oven to setting automatic updates about the current cooking temperature.
 It might even include a database of recipes and other information that can be accessed using a touchscreen.